pangolp/docswow/smart_scripts_event_type.md

 | 0          | 7000         | 8000         | 10000        | 11000        | 0            |

 - SMART_EVENT_UPDATE_OOC

+This event, is used, when going out of combat

 | Name                   | Value | Param1     | Param2     | Param3    | Param4    | Param5 | Comment        |
 |------------------------|-------|------------|------------|-----------|-----------|--------|----------------|